Prathibha-n28/PREPNOVA/README.md

 PREPNOVA is a placement preparation platform designed to help students prepare for technical placements in an organized way.

-It brings learning resources, practice, projects, and interview preparation together in one platform.
+It brings learning resources, practice, projects, and interview preparation into one platform.

 ## Features